From Words to Amino Acids: Does the Curse of Depth Persist?: Experimental Details

-To track how the model's implied prediction distribution evolves across depth, we use LogitLens readout \citep{logitlens} applied to intermediate residual representations.
-After each layer $\ell$, we take the residual stream at that depth and map it directly to token logits using the model's standard output readout, i.e., the final normalization followed by the output projection.
-Applying softmax gives a layer-wise distribution $p_\ell(\cdot)$ over the vocabulary.
+To track how the model's implied prediction distribution evolves across depth, we use TunedLens and LogitLens readouts \citep{belrose2023eliciting,logitlens} applied to intermediate residual representations.
+After each layer $\ell$, we take the residual stream at that depth and map it directly to token logits using an unembedding head.
+In LogitLens, we directly apply the model's standard unembedding, i.e., the final normalization followed by the output projection, to the intermediate representations.
+In TunedLens, we first train a linear adapter per layer using a subset of UniRef50 dataset, to improve the alignment between intermediate representations and the final layer output space.
+At inference, we pass the intermediate representations per layer through the corresponding pretrained adapter before applying the model's unembedding module.
+To train the per-layer adapters, we use the default setup as in the original TunedLens project \citep{belrose2023eliciting}, with a few changes to suit our setting - one, we use a subset of 435,458 protein sequences randomly sampled from UniRef50 (with no overlap to the 40 sequences used in our analysis) as the training data; two, for masked and diffusion models, we train only on the masked tokens; and finally, since we handle models across different scales, we set the training steps to be dependent on the model's hidden dimension: for models with hidden size below 1000, we use 250 steps, between 1000 and 2000 we use 500 steps, and beyond that we train for up to 750 steps.
+We report TunedLens results for all sequence-stream analyses across models, and LogitLens results for the structure- and multimodal-stream analyses of ESM3 and DPLM2.
+After obtaining the logits per layer, we apply softmax and retrieve a layer-wise distribution $p_\ell(\cdot)$ over the vocabulary.
 We compare this intermediate distribution to the final distribution $p_L(\cdot)$ produced by the full model at the last layer $L$.

 We report two complementary summary metrics.
 First, we compute the KL divergence $D_{\mathrm{KL}}(p_L \,\|\, p_\ell)$ to measure how close the layer-wise distribution is to the final prediction.
 Second, we measure discrete agreement with the final prediction using top-$k$ overlap.
 Since protein vocabularies are much smaller than natural-language vocabularies, essentially limited to the amino-acid alphabet, we report top-1 overlap ($k=1$): whether the most likely token under $p_\ell$ matches the most likely token under $p_L$.
 We aggregate these metrics over token positions and prompts on the same UniRef50 prompt set as in the previous experiments and report the results.
 In the case of masked and diffusion-based models, we aggregate only over the masked tokens.